What is Sexual Harassment under Alaska Law?

 How can a Alaska attorney help?

-A claim for sexual harassment may be difficult to investigate and prove without the proper expertise in the relevant areas of law.
-The federal officers who investigate claims of sexual harrassment are, unfortunatly, often too busy to give much attention to any one claim.
-So, hiring a Anchorage lawyer can be the surest way to file your sexual harassment claim within the deadlines specified by the state of Alaska.
+A claim for sexual harassment may be difficult to investigate and show without the proper expertise in the relevant areas of law.
+The federal officers who investigate claims of sexual harassment are, unfortunately, often too busy to give much attention to any one claim.
+Therefore, hiring an Anchorage lawyer can be the surest way to file your sexual harassment claim within the deadlines specified by the state of Alaska.